realworldocaml/book/book/command-line-parsing/README.md

   (preprocess (pps ppx_jane)))
 ```

-At which point you can build and execute the program using `dune
+At which point we can build and execute the program using `dune
-exec`, which you can use to query the version information for the
+exec`.
+Let's use this to query version information from the binary.
-binary you just compiled.

 ```sh dir=../../examples/code/command-line-parsing/md5
 $ dune exec -- ./md5.exe -version